 Coach Drake was unstoppable at every baseball game he went to and gave more compelling arguments for balls and strikes than some MLB managers.

-The coronavirus pandemic and COVID-19 outbreak might have spoiled Kalamazoo Growlers games and the assistant coach’s return this season, but nobody could forget Coach Drake Livingston and his hilarious, trending antics last year.
+The coronavirus pandemic and COVID-19 outbreak might have spoiled Kalamazoo Growlers games and the assistant coach’s return last season, but nobody could forget Coach Drake Livingston and his hilarious, trending antics last year.